New Imperialism: Britain during the era

-Social implications
+Socioeconomic implications

-New Imperialism gave rise to new social views of colonialism.
-Rudyard Kipling, for instance, urged the United States to "Take up the White Man's burden" of bringing European civilization to the other peoples of the world, regardless of whether these "other peoples" wanted this civilization or not.
-This part of The White Man's Burden exemplifies Britain's perceived attitude towards the colonization of other countries:

 While Social Darwinism became popular throughout Western Europe and the United States, the paternalistic French and Portuguese "civilizing mission" (in French: mission civilisatrice; in Portuguese: Missão civilizadora) appealed to many European statesmen both in and outside France.
 Despite apparent benevolence existing in the notion of the "White Man's Burden", the unintended consequences of imperialism might have greatly outweighed the potential benefits.
 Governments became increasingly paternalistic at home and neglected the individual liberties of their citizens.
 Military spending expanded, usually leading to an "imperial overreach", and imperialism created clients of ruling elites abroad that were brutal and corrupt, consolidating power through imperial rents and impeding social change and economic development that ran against their ambitions.
 Furthermore, "nation building" oftentimes created cultural sentiments of racism and xenophobia.

 Many of Europe's major elites also found advantages in formal, overseas expansion: large financial and industrial monopolies wanted imperial support to protect their overseas investments against competition and domestic political tensions abroad, bureaucrats sought government offices, military officers desired promotion, and the traditional but waning landed gentries sought increased profits for their investments, formal titles, and high office.
-Such special interests have perpetuated empire building throughout history.
+Such special interests have perpetuated empire-building throughout history.